 - ACT comprises four mandatory multiple-choice sections on Science, Mathematics, English, and Reading.
 The ACT Plus Writing test includes an optional writing section.

 - The test measures your high school level academic competence for college-preparedness.
-So, there is indeed a connection between high school ACT test.
+So, there is indeed a connection between ACT test and admissions to high schools.

 - ACT is conducted six times a year, in both US and international locations.

 - You may register online for the test, which is a faster method over the traditional methods of registration, such as mail (https://services.actstudent.org/OA_HTML/actibeCAcdLogin.jsp).

 - All ACT test dates and centers are available online at the official ACT website (http://www.actstudent.org/regist/dates.html; http://www.actstudent.org/regist/centers.html).